Art Programs in Our Community

 Community Outreach Art Program

 In early 2014, in order to celebrate the Oakville Art Society upcoming 50th anniversary, we launched a new initiative, the OAS Community Outreach Art Program (COAP).
 The goal of this program was to give back to community, and promote engagement in visual arts for everyone.
 This initiative provides free art classes with professional art instructors and materials.
 It was developed to form partnerships between the OAS and various Halton charitable organizations.

 COAP initiative key objectives are to:

-- Provide a variety of free art /pottery classes.
-These classes may include drawing, painting, mixed media, collage and handbuilding with clay.
+- Provide a variety of free art classes.
+These classes may include drawing, painting, mixed media, and collage.

 - To support creativity by providing free studio space, artist instructors, studio space and all materials.